Voltes V: Voltes Team

 Born on November 24, Ippei is an 18-year-old rodeo champion, who was orphaned while still a young boy.
 His mother died trying to save him from a pack of wolves.
 After his mother's death, he grew bitter, aloof, but cool under crisis.
 He learned how to live in the streets and perform odd jobs.
 This kind of life strengthened his personality.
 Upon joining the rodeo, he learned to ride horses and how to use a whip.
 He found his greatest friend in a white stallion known as Eiffel (アイフル, Aifuru).
 The two, man and beast, became inseparable.
 He won two rodeo championship contests with Eiffel as his horse.
 Then one day, the Earth International Defense Force asked Ippei to join the team.
 When he refused, he was taken forcibly, so for the first time, Ippei and Eiffel were separated.
 Dr. Hamaguchi has Eiffel brought to Big Falcon early in the series and he has a rivalry with Kenichi.
 His uniform is blue and he pilots the Volt Bomber (ボルトボンバー, Boruto Bonbā) (Arms).
-He is known as "Mark Gordon" in the Philippines.